-Northland is home to 23 of NZ's approx. 60 native freshwater fish species (Dunn et al., 2018) (Appendix 1).
-The nationally threatened fish species that are found in Northland include shortjaw kōkopu (Galaxias postvectis), lamprey (Geotria australis), and Northland mudfish (Neochanna heleios; confined to lakes) (Dunn et al., 2018).
-Most fish species in Northland region are diadromous, which requires migration between freshwater and the sea at certain life stages.
-This feature highlights the importance barrier-free waterways for a thriving fish population in the region.
+Northland is home to an estimated 23 of NZ's approx. 60 native freshwater fish species (Dunn et al., 2018) (Appendix 1).
+This number includes species that are not obligate freshwater fish or species that are only found in lake and wetland systems.
+The nationally threatened fish species that are found in Northland shortjaw kōkopu (Galaxias postvectis), lamprey (Geotria australis), and Northland mudfish (Neochanna heleios; confined to lakes) (Dunn et al., 2018).
+Most fish species in Northland are diadromous, which requires migration between freshwater and the sea at certain life stages.
+This feature highlights the importance barrier-free waterways has for a thriving fish population in the region.
 Fish passage barriers can be physical - both natural (e.g., waterfalls) and man-made (e.g., culverts, ford crossings) - as well as chemical.
 For example, disappearance of an established adult species, driven by habitat destruction, can mean loss of chemical cue release from adults that guides juveniles, returning from sea, towards safe stream habitats.
 Such disruption can interrupt juvenile recruitment and can lead to fish population decline (Baker, 2003).
 Fish communities are also affected by changes in landcover and land use, associated poor water quality, pest fish and climate change (Goodman, 2018; Joy et al., 2019; Lowe et al., 2015; Williams et al., 2017).

 Monitoring of native fish is necessary to identify shifts in local fish community and address the regional drivers and pressures.
-A region-wide and consistent fish monitoring is essential for comprehensive fish database and to inform stakeholders, including communities, resource managers, scientists and freshwater policies, at regional and national levels (Jowett & Richardson, 1996; Rowe et al., 1999).
+Region-wide and consistent fish monitoring is essential for comprehensive fish database purposes and to inform stakeholders, including communities, resource managers, scientists and freshwater policies, at regional and national levels (Jowett & Richardson, 1996; Rowe et al., 1999).